Pulover/PuloversMacroCreator/Documentation/Main.md

 ﻿# Main Window

-**Note**: Right-click on a Button in the Main Window or anywhere on a Command Window to display links to AutoHotkey online help.
+**Tip**: Right-click on a Button in the Main Window or anywhere on a Command Window to display links to AutoHotkey online help.

 ## Table of Contents